 Screening for metabolic vitamin B12 deficiency by holotranscobalamin in patients suspected of vitamin B12 deficiency: a multicentre study

-We recommend the active-B12 test, because active-B12 levels are more relevant than the levels of total B12.
-It is only active B12 which your body can make use of, as opposed to the inactive haptocorrin-bound analogues.
-And it is only this transcobalamin-bound B12 that can penetrate the cells and tissues.
-Since it can be as low as 10% of your total-B12 levels, the traditional B12 blood test can easily give a misleading picture.
+Active B12 is the only B12 complex that the body can effectively utilize, unlike the inactive haptocorrin-bound analogues.
+That’s why we recommend the active-B12 test.
+Your total-B12 levels are largely irrelevant, because only the transcobalamin-bound B12 can penetrate the cells and tissue.
+And since it can be as low as 10% of your total-B12 levels, the traditional B12 blood test can easily give a misleading picture.

-There’s a genetic condition in which there’s an absence of haptocorrin.
+There’s a genetic condition in which the body has an absence of haptocorrin.
 However, it’s not life-threatening, and doctors often discover it accidentally.
 In contrast, the absence of transcobalamin is very serious, and it manifests as the typical symptoms of deficiency in B12.
 Doctors often diagnose it shortly after birth due to failure to thrive, and it requires immediate B12 therapy, otherwise irreversible neurological damage takes place.

 In such cases, and in other situations where transcobalamin is compromised, you may be fooled by the healthy B12 levels that show up in the normal blood test, while an active-B12 test would have discovered the B12 deficiency.
-Thus, we predict that the active-B12 test will one day replace the normal test, and become a first-line diagnostic tool:
+Thus, we predict the active-B12 test will one day replace the normal test as the default diagnostic tool.
+Hopefully soon:

 Compared to total cobalamin, we observed a better performance of holoTC assay in detecting elevated concentrations of MMA in subjects with normal renal function.
 The majority of subjects with combined low holoTC and elevated MMA had normal concentrations of total cobalamin.
 HoloTC can be used as a first line parameter in detecting cobalamin deficiency.